tud-amr/guidance_planner/README.md

 ### Acknowledgements

 ## Citing
-This repository was developed at the Cognitive Robotics group of Delft University of Technology by [Oscar de Groot](https://github.com/oscardegroot) in partial collaboration with [Dennis Benders](https://github.com/dbenders1) and [Thijs Niesten](https://github.com/thijs83) and under supervision of Dr. Laura Ferranti, Dr. Javier Alonso-Mora and Prof. Dariu Gavrila.
+This repository was developed at the Cognitive Robotics group of Delft University of Technology by [Oscar de Groot](https://github.com/oscardegroot) under supervision of Dr. Laura Ferranti, Dr. Javier Alonso-Mora and Prof. Dariu Gavrila.

 If you found this repository useful, please cite the following paper: